 - Search for www.progeeksblog.com and then tap on “Apps” in the navigation menu.

 - Download “Samsung.bypass.google.verify.apk”.

-- Now, browse the apk file which have already downloaded and then install it.
+- Now, browse the apk file which has already downloaded and then installs it.
 Launch the app and it will show you the phone’s setting options.

-- In Samsung devices you are allowed to do factory reset from this setting but this feature is not supported in LG devices.
+- In Samsung devices, you are allowed to do a factory reset from this setting but this feature is not supported in LG devices.
 But we have the solution for this.

 - Open settings, go to “Users” and then add a new user by using any Google account.

 - Once the process complete, enter the phone as a guest user.

 - Go to settings >> users and then switch to the owner.

 - Now you don’t have to worry about FRP bypass because now you can easily factory reset your device from the settings.

 The basic requirement for FRP to work is that your phone must have a Google account and security option enabled.
 Since no such requirements are fulfilled while factory resetting the device on the second attempt, FRP will be bypassed.